-I recently got an email from Jane asking if I had any suggestions for books that mention cities, regions or countries that could be used as a launching pad for some geography lessons.
-These books are some of my favorites, they can be the start of a live long interest in other cultures, countries and travel.
+I recently received an email from Jane asking if I had any suggestions for books that mention cities, regions or countries that could be used as a launching pad for some geography lessons.
+See my reviews on books to read and see on your map.
+They are some of my favorites and can be the start of a lifelong interest in other cultures, countries, and travel.

 My Granny Went to Market by Stella Blackstone is a book I got to know very well when writing lessons for Itty Bitty Bookworm preschool curriculum using it.
-This a a really fantastic book that is filled with language arts, geography and math lessons.
+This a really fantastic book that is filled with language arts, geography and math lessons.
 Granny is a traveler and everywhere she goes she picks up a number of souvenirs.
 Not only are a number of countries like Switzerland, Mexico and Peru visited, but the souvenirs she buys relate to the country’s culture and offer even more learning opportunities for interested kids.
-The rhyming text will enchant even the youngest world traveler, this is a must for any jet setting family!
+The rhyming text will enchant even the youngest world traveler, this is a must for any jet-setting family!

-D is for Dancing Dragon: A China Alphabet by Carol Crane is a in valuable book when teaching about China and Chinese New Year, it is more than a simple alphabet book, going into detail about lanterns, chopsticks, panda bears and so much more.
-What I love about these books is that younger children can be shown the pictures and given a easy to digest synopsis of the text, while older children can read the whole book.
-The illustrations by Zong-Zhou Wang will make the most reluctant traveler want to get on a plane to china, they are simply spectacular!
+D is for Dancing Dragon: A China Alphabet by Carol Crane is a valuable book when teaching about China and Chinese New Year, it is more than a simple alphabet book, going into detail about lanterns, chopsticks, panda bears and so much more.
+What I love about these books is that younger children can be shown the pictures and given an easy to digest synopsis of the text.
+But the older children can read the whole book.
+The illustrations by Zong-Zhou Wang will make the most reluctant traveler want to get on a plane to china.
+They are simply spectacular!

 Hugo and Miles In I’ve Painted Everything by Scott Magoon is going on my Christmas list.
 I have renewed this book for months from my local library.
 I finally have to return this book and I just don’t want to!
 The book is all about Hugo a painter who has painter’s block.
 He goes to Paris with his best friend Miles for inspiration, and among the sites, the masterpieces and thanks to the Eiffel tower he finds it!
 I love this book and my son just eats it up.
 He wants to go to Paris to the “Moosay Dor-see” to see Van Gogh and climb the Eiffel tower thanks to Hugo!

 The Falling Flowers by Jennifer B. Reed is the perfect book for this craft!
 I was a little too loud when I found it at the library, my son told me to shhh!
 The story is very sweet, it’s about a grandmother taking her young granddaughter on a surprise outing in Tokyo.
 It turns out that she is taking her to see the cherry trees in full bloom just as her grandmother had done with her.
-It’s a nice look at the softer side of Tokyo , a city I know I always imagine as only steal, cement and neon lights!
+It’s a nice look at the softer side of Tokyo.
+A city I know I always imagine as only steel, cement, and neon lights!